vladimirmukhin/aws-interview-questions/Readme.md

 10. What is availability zone?
 11. What is edge location?
 12. What tool can be used in order to estimate AWS infrastrcture costs beforehand?

-<h2> Basic questions </h2>

-1. What storage options exist on AWS?
+13. What storage options exist on AWS?
-2. What compute options exist on AWS?
+14. What compute options exist on AWS?
-3. What database options exist on AWS?
+15. What database options exist on AWS?
-4. What services can be used for monitoring AWS resources?
+16. What services can be used for monitoring AWS resources?
-5. What services can be used for automating provisioning process on AWS?
+17. What services can be used for automating provisioning process on AWS?

 <h2> Questions by service </h2>
 <h3> Networking </h3>